On this page:

 The Research Experience for Teachers is a summertime research experience for K-12 teachers from throughout the United States.

 Ventures in Science Using Arts Laboratory (VISUAL) takes striking images from the spectroscopic and microscopic results of Center researchers and conveys these results to the general public through displays in a variety of venues on the Amherst campus and in the surrounding community.
 VISUAL images are accompanied by a lay-person description of the science underpinning the result.
 The continually growing VISUAL collection is online, and Laura Miller's 2016 article in the UMass magazine highlighted VISUAL and its impact on the art-science connection (see page 26 of UMass magazine).
+For more information about the program, or to request permission to reuse an image, please contact email@example.com.

 The UMass MRSEC was one of the founding MRSECs of the Materials Research Facilities Network (MRFN), now a nationwide partnership of experimental facilities designed to support researchers and enable their access to state-of-the-art instrumentation not present at their home institutions.